Casey Rabach

-Casey Edward Rabach (/rəˈbɑːk/; born September 24, 1977) is a former American football center.
-He was drafted by the Baltimore Ravens in the third round of the 2001 NFL Draft, and also played professionally for the Washington Redskins.
-He played college football at Wisconsin.
+Casey Edward Rabach (/rəˈbɑːk/; born September 24, 1977) is an American former professional football player who was a center in the National Football League (NFL).
+He was selected by the Baltimore Ravens in the third round of the 2001 NFL draft, and also played professionally for the Washington Redskins.
+He played college football for the Wisconsin Badgers.

 Early life

-Rabach attended Sturgeon Bay High School in Sturgeon Bay, Wisconsin and then played college football at Wisconsin.
+Rabach attended Sturgeon Bay High School in Sturgeon Bay, Wisconsin and then played college football at the University of Wisconsin–Madison.

 Professional career

 Baltimore Ravens

-Rabach was drafted in the third round of the 2001 NFL Draft (92nd overall) by the Baltimore Ravens.
+Rabach was selected in the third round of the 2001 NFL draft (92nd overall) by the Baltimore Ravens.
 By the 2003 season he was the starting center for the team.

 Washington Redskins

 Before the 2005 NFL season, Rabach left Baltimore as a free agent for the Washington Redskins.
 He immediately became the starting center for the Redskins, replacing Cory Raymer.
 That year, he started all 16 games.
 The following year, Rabach was plagued by a broken left hand in the back half of the season.
 Rabach signed a three-year contract with them in March 2010, worth $12.3 million before being released a year later, playing in and starting 95 of 96 possible games.
 Upon his release, teammates noted his leadership as the Redskins moved towards youth at the offensive line with Kory Lichtensteiger and Will Montgomery.

 Later, Rabach drew interest from the Baltimore Ravens and Cincinnati Bengals.